Lebanon: America's Proxy Front (2023–Present)

 Prime Minister of Israel

-Ordered the ground invasion of Lebanon and the Nasrallah assassination.
-Approved the resumption of strikes in 2026 during the broader Iran campaign.
+Ordered the ground invasion of Lebanon, the Nasrallah assassination, and the pager bombing operation.
+Approved the resumption of strikes in 2026 during the broader Iran campaign despite Lebanese government efforts to stay out of the conflict.

 Joe Biden